 A grand tour of the park and backlot could be found in the Studio Backlot Tour.
 Guests would board trams that departed from an entrance near the Animation Studios.
-The tour included a drive through the Streets of America, a trip through the residential section of the backlot, a narrowly escaped encounter at Catastrophe Canyon as well a drive through the boneyard of various movie vehicles (including a Snow Speeder from “The Empire Strikes Back,” a skiff from “Return of the Jedi” and the navigation pod from “Flight of the Navigator”).
+The tour included a drive through the streets of America, a trip through the residential section of the backlot, a narrowly escaped encounter at Catastrophe Canyon as well a drive through the boneyard of various movie vehicles (including a Snow Speeder from “The Empire Strikes Back,” a skiff from “Return of the Jedi” and the navigation pod from “Flight of the Navigator”).
 The second half of the tour was on foot and wound its way through the special effects area and through a soundstage.
-Eventually the tour was split into two attractions: the tram ride to Catastrophe Canyon and backlot (though that eventually gave way to another attraction later) and the Backstage Pass special effects demonstration and prop building tour.
+Eventually, the tour was split into two attractions: the tram ride to Catastrophe Canyon and backlot (though that eventually gave way to another attraction later) and the Backstage Pass special effects demonstration and prop building tour.

 Superstar Television offered selected guests an opportunity to shine in the spotlight as they “appeared” in clips from Television shows like “Cheers” and “Gilligan’s Island.”
 This “live TV” attraction showcased how television shows are run.

-Audio adventures were also covered, as they are very much a part of the movie making process.
-Monster Sound Show included guests as stand in Foley artists providing sound effects for creepy cool Chevy Chase/Martin Short film.
+Audio adventures were also covered, as they are very much a part of the movie-making process.
+Monster Sound Show included guests as stand-in Foley artists providing sound effects for creepy-cool Chevy Chase/Martin Short film.

 Attractions like the Indiana Jones Stunt Show, Star Tours were opened later in 1989.

 While the park was small and considered a half-day experience, I truly loved the nostalgic feel of the new addition to Walt Disney World.
-I especially loved seeing the Dip mobile, play area and photo op, with Jessica Rabbit, from “Who Framed Roger Rabbit.”
+I especially loved seeing the Dip mobile, play area, and photo op, with Jessica Rabbit, from “Who Framed Roger Rabbit.”

 Another fun feature from opening day was the giant hidden Mickey built right into the park’s layout, which could only be seen by guests after examining the park map:

-The backlot, soundstage and wardrobe/lighting/scenic shops gave the feel of a fully functioning movie studio.
+The backlot, soundstage, and wardrobe/lighting/scenic shops gave the feel of a fully functioning movie studio.
 Sadly, however, Hollywood East never truly materialized and Disney-MGM Studios turned into just a theme park (sans working studio).

 Over the year shows were added (“Beauty and the Beast,” “Fantasmic”) while others were changed.
 Monster Sound Show became Sounds Dangerous, for example.
 Tours were shortened and eventually eliminated.
-Over the years additional experiences like Muppets 3D, Toy Story Mania, Little Mermaid, Twilight Zone Tower of Terror, were added and the tiny park evolved into a full day experience.
-The MGM name was eventually dropped (2008) and the movie themed park was renamed Disney’s Hollywood Studios.
+Over the years additional experiences like Muppets 3D, Toy Story Mania, Little Mermaid, Twilight Zone Tower of Terror, were added and the tiny park evolved into a full-day experience.
+The MGM name was eventually dropped (2008) and the movie-themed park was renamed Disney’s Hollywood Studios.

 WATCH: an audio history of Disney’s MGM/Hollywood Studios theme park:

-With the closing of The Great Movie Ride earlier this year, that marked the last original attraction from opening day to give way to something new.
-Even the park’s first icon, the Earffel Tower was eventually removed to make way upcoming changes.
+The closing of The Great Movie Ride earlier this year, that marked the last original attraction from opening day to give way to something new.
+Even the park’s first icon, the Earffel Tower was eventually removed to make way for upcoming changes.
 While a name change was originally hinted at by Disney CEO Bob Iger last year, it seems that the entire park is now swiftly moving forward towards transformation.